viktorlott/penum/README.md

 }
 ```

-Also, If an enum should break a pattern, then an error will occur:
+Also, If an enum should break a `pattern`, like if a variant doesn't implement the correct `Trait`,
+an error would occur:
 ```rust
 #[shape[ (T) | (T, T) | { number: T } where T: Copy ]]
 enum Foo {